 3. If both the woman and the man choose abortion, they pay for it 50/50.

 4. If the woman doesn’t want a baby but agrees not to abort out of deference to the man, the man agrees to accept full medical costs and sole custody of the child (unless both later decide that they’d like to share costs and care) or to make adoption arrangements.

 5. If the man doesn’t want a child and the woman chooses to carry the pregnancy to term and raise the baby, the man will be absolved of any responsibility to the child, including visitation and child support.

 6. If a woman chooses to keep the baby and the man is in favor of the decision, the two will enter into custody and child support discussions.

-Obviously, there are a bazillion ways for either party to take advantage of such arrangements, but there’s nothing people won’t find a way to take advantage of.
-Maybe it could work.
-Or something like it…?
+Obviously, there are several ways for either party to take advantage of such arrangements, but there’s nothing people won’t find a way to take advantage of.
+Maybe it, or something like it, could work.
 What agreements would you include on such a form?